 So why do they keep turning up around every dining room corner, and better yet, why do we keep ordering them?
 For all our claims of being adventurous eaters, open to new, sometimes risky flavor pairings, the attraction to tried-and-true chocolate decadence is simply irresistible.
 Whether you’ve indulged in one lava cake or 80 in your lifetime, it just doesn’t get old.

 Putting food snobbery aside and conceding that there are far worse ways to end a meal, it becomes clear that the real issue isn’t necessarily the sheer number of molten chocolate cakes, but the number of poorly executed renditions.
 There’s still plenty of room for improvement.

 My inspiration to revisit the original, antiquated recipe came from an unlikely source.
-Protein powder and downright hedonistic desserts are hardly a natural combination, but from one sip of the newly released Natural Whipped Chocolate protein powder by Pro(Zero), I knew it wasn’t so far fetched.
+Protein powder and downright hedonistic desserts are hardly a natural combination, but at the same time, I knew it wasn’t so far fetched.
 Not only did this highly nutritious base help to foster the perfect gooey interior texture, but its natural thickening powers abolished the need for any gluten at all.

 There’s no shame in falling for these baby cakes containing a rich pool of hot chocolate lava, especially when they deliver a surprising punch of protein and fiber, too.

 - 2 Ounces (1/3 Cup) Semi-Sweet Chocolate Chips

 - 1/4 Cup Aquafaba (Chickpea Brine)

 - 3 Tablespoons Confectioner’s Sugar

 - 1/8 Teaspoon Baking Powder